aKaReZa75/ESP8266/README.md

 By following this minimal hardware setup, you can ensure that your ESP8266 boots up correctly and operates without issues.
 This setup is essential for both the development and deployment of ESP8266-based projects.

-# 📜 License
-This project is licensed under the GPL-3.0 License.
-This license grants you the freedom to use, modify, and distribute the project as long as you:
-- Credit the original authors: Give proper attribution to the original creators.
-- Disclose source code: If you distribute a modified version, you must make the source code available under the same GPL license.
-- Maintain the same license: When you distribute derivative works, they must be licensed under the GPL-3.0 too.
-- Feel free to use it in your projects, but make sure to comply with the terms of this license.

 # 📝 How to Ask Questions
 If you have any questions or issues, you can raise them through the "Issues" section of this repository.
 Here's how you can do it: